Email Delivery Issues from Cloud or Dedicated Servers

 If listed and you are sure your server is not actively sending spam, you may request a delist by following the on-page instructions for the blacklist in question, or contact our support team requesting assistance.

-4- Your server's mail IP may have poor reputation
+4- Your server's mail IP may have a poor reputation

 Several vendors now track IP reputation, in addition to blacklists.
 The following are the most important:

 Search your IP using their search tool.
-If reputation is poor, you may request a manual reputation reset by contacting firstname.lastname@example.org
+If your reputation is poor, you may submit a reputation support ticket via their online form.

-Search for your server's IP address and if reputation is RED, email email@example.com requesting a reputation reset.
+Search for your server's IP address and find out if mailbox providers view you as a reputable sender.

 After the search with CAPTCHA, fill out their delist form if you have a negative reputation